Big Bathroom Shop

 Cyclamens are easy and reliable plants to look after.
 They will thrive in the bathroom if they are positioned in diffused light and watering is all about keeping them moist and not wet -They couldn’t be easier!

 Bromeliads are great indoor plants and perfect to keep in the bathroom.
-They are colourful, smell beautiful and have gorgeous heads surrounded by relaxing greenery.
+They are colourful, smell beautiful, and have gorgeous heads surrounded by relaxing greenery.

-You should provide your bromeliad with bright indirect light, make sure you keep the plant moist and in a humid environment.
+You should provide your bromeliad with bright indirect light, and make sure you keep the plant moist and in a humid environment.
 It will help the plant thrive if you fertilise it every once in a while.

 FAQ’S